binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 probably run into this one eventually.
 It unfortunately is still an issue when you turn off word splitting.

-When a variable is either empty or contains only whitespace, bash will strip that value away whenever it is expanded without quotation marks.
+When a variable contains a blank value, bash will strip that value away whenever it is expanded without quotation marks.
+A blank value is either an empty string or one which consists solely of whitespace.

-This is irrespective of the IFS setting:
+Here's an example on the command line:

 {% highlight bash %}
 > numargs () { echo "Number of arguments is: $#" ;}